-What Does it Take to Be a Precision Agriculture Technician?
+What is a Precision Agriculture Technician?

-Precision Agriculture Technician Definition Apply geospatial technologies, including geographic information systems (GIS) and Global Positioning System (GPS), to agricultural production or management activities, such as pest scouting, site-specific pesticide application, yield mapping, or variable-rate irrigation.
+Precision Agriculture Technician Example Apply geospatial technologies, including geographic information systems (GIS) and Global Positioning System (GPS), to agricultural production or management activities, such as pest scouting, site-specific pesticide application, yield mapping, or variable-rate irrigation.
 May use computers to develop or analyze maps or remote sensing images to compare physical topography with data on soils, fertilizer, pests, or weather.

 - Collect information about soil or field attributes, yield data, or field boundaries, using field data recorders and basic geographic information systems (GIS).